-This package is the Python library that is currently most popular for producing plots and other data visualizations in 2D.
-Since data analysis requires visualization tools, this is the library that best suits this purpose.
+This package is the Python library that is currently the most popular for producing plots and other data visualizations in 2D.
+Because data analysis requires visualization tools, this library best suits this purpose.
 In Chapter 7, you learn about this rich library in detail so you will know how to represent the results of your analysis in the best way.